EurecatAcademyLab/local_forum_moderation/README.md

 The plugin provides customization controls for tailoring its functionality and can be configured to operate at varying levels of accuracy based on the selected service level agreement.

+## About us #

+At Eurecat Academy, we bring together a multidisciplinary team of experts with a passion for improving people’s competencies.
+Our team's expertise ranges from instructional design to technical development to offer solutions that optimize our partners' training activities.
+Eurecat Academy is the training department of Eurecat Technology Centre (www.eurecat.org).​

+​Eurecat is a research and technology centre headquartered in Barcelona, Spain, that provides advanced technology, innovation, and training services to over 1,500 companies and organizations.
+Eurecat is considered one of the leading European research and technology centres, being the second largest private non-profit organisation in Southern Europe.​

+​Eurecat Academy collaborates with public and private training and labour organizations in a very broad business spectrum as a full-fledged training, content creation, and education consultancy services provider.
+Eurecat Academy boasts a specialized innovation group that focuses on improving knowledge transfer and evaluation processes through innovative ICT interfaces, adaptive and motivational methodologies, learning analytics and personal training environments.
+We combine technological and pedagogical knowledge and professional experience to create high-performance training activities, tools and resources, and to develop educational plans and training itineraries.​

+Our overall purpose is to offer solutions with the ability to generate a positive impact on individuals and entities, providing them with effective tools to optimize their training activities.
+We aspire for everyone to unleash their maximum potential and contribute to personal and professional progress, for their own well-being and their contribution to social development.

+## Regarding the AI approach​ #

+This tool uses AI models to detect hate speech, such as language models like Moderation by OpenAI (https://platform.openai.com/docs/models/moderation) and open ones.
+It is designed to be as ethical and responsible as possible.
+The tools using these models are developed with a strong emphasis on privacy and data protection, and are designed to ensure that user data is handled with the utmost care and respect.​

+The development team of the plugin is committed to continuously improving the ethical standards of their product.
+To achieve this, they are actively working on applying new ethical toolboxes and guidelines to their development process.
+These toolboxes and guidelines are designed to help the team identify and address ethical concerns and considerations throughout the entire product lifecycle, from conception to implementation. ​

+​The AI models selected to be used are typically trained on large datasets that have been carefully curated to ensure that they are representative and diverse.
+This means that the models are dessigned to be as unbiassed as possible towards any particular group or ideology, and that they are capable of identifying hate speech in all its forms, regardless of who is speaking or what they are saying.
+More information can be found here: https://platform.openai.com/docs/guides/moderation/overview.​

+​It's important to note that tools with enhanced functionality provided by AI models are never perfect and should be used in conjunction with human moderation and oversight.
+This helps to ensure that any potential errors or biases are caught and corrected before they have a chance to cause harm.
+The overall design and user interface of this tool is intended to assist human forum moderators, with final decisions left to human judgment.

+## Specific information about the plugin's saved data #

+Although this plugin is a free version, our company will store some data for the proper functioning and maintenance of the plugin.
+These data will be user name, email and url of the platform where the plugin will be deployed. ​

+​The plugin's stay has a temporary duration, and by accepting the privacy settings you will be giving the opportunity to be sent information about the duration of the plugin, as well as other products of the company.
+In no case the information will be destined to third parties or purposes that are not informative about this plugin or other plugins of the company. ​

+If you have any questions, doubts or suggestions please do not hesitate to contact us.

 ## Installing via uploaded ZIP file ##